Deep Necklift Surgery in London

 There are a few different reasons someone may benefit from a neck lift.

 · Deep fat protrusion.
 There are two layers of fat in the neck, the superficial layer felt just under the skin, and the deeper fat layer which is positioned underneath the playtysma muscle.
-In some people this deep fat can grow with time, a process also called as hypertrophy.
+In some people, this deep fat can grow with time, a process also called hypertrophy.
 In individuals with platysma weakness, this deep fat layer can protrude or bulge forward, resulting in submental fullness.
-This layer of fat is unfortunately not amenable to neck liposuction or non-invasive procedures due to its deep position, the only option is surgical removal.
+This layer of fat is unfortunately not amenable to neck liposuction or non-invasive procedures due to its deep position.
+The only option is surgical removal.

 .
 Hyoid bone position.
-The hyoid is a relatively small and mobile bone located in the center of the neck and it serves as an attachment for the tongue and floor of mouth muscles. in the younger population this bone is sitting high and posterior in the neck, allowing for a sharp angle between the chin and the neck (cervico-mental angle), ideally between 105°-120°.
+The hyoid is a relatively small and mobile bone located in the center of the neck, and it serves as an attachment for the tongue and floor of mouth muscles.
+In the younger population, this bone sits high and posterior in the neck, allowing for a sharp angle between the chin and the neck (cervico-mental angle), ideally between 105°-120°.
 With the effects of ageing and the generalised laxity and protrusion of the neck structures, the hyoid bone becomes displaced to a more lower and forward position, creating an obtuse cervico-mental angle.
-This causes loss of definition, which is more evident on the profile view.
+This causes loss of definition, which is more evident from the profile view.

 · Combination.
-In the majority of case the reason a necklift is needed is due a combination of the above aetiology.
+In the majority of cases, the reason a necklift is needed is due to a combination of the above aetiology.
 The exact cause will discern the approach that is needed during the surgery and the incision sites.

-I am a man, can I have necklift?
+I am a man, can I have a necklift?

 Mr Orfaniotis frequently performs male necklift surgery in his London practice.
 The pathology and indications mentioned above are more or less the same whether for a male or female patient.
-Often an isolated necklift in a man can be a dramatic transformation as it can reveal a beautiful strong jawline that has been hidden for years underneath the protruding deep structures.
-The technical approach differs slightly between a male and female face as excpected as there are different geometric considerations as to what makes a male vs female face beautiful.
+Often, an isolated necklift in a man can be a dramatic transformation as it can reveal a beautiful strong jawline that has been hidden for years underneath the protruding deep structures.
+The technical approach differs slightly between a male and female face as expected, as there are different geometric considerations as to what makes a male and female face beautiful.

 What scars are there after a neck lift?